PREPARING FOR WILDFIRES

 + Contest Rules

-• Smokey must be the artist's original drawing on paper or digital art.
+• Smokey Bear's illustration must be the artist's original drawing.
 See the Tips tab for examples of Smokey Bear or visit SmokeyBear.com

 • Posters will be judged based on overall design, message effectiveness, artwork, and originality.

-• All poster entries must be submitted by a recognized Texas school or a youth organization.
+• All poster entries should be submitted by a recognized Texas school, a youth organization/group or other informal education entity such as a library, park, or nature center.

 • The following information must be on the back of the poster.
 Use the provided form and attach to the back or write the information on the back but avoid dark marker that may show through.

-• Submitted entries, both paper and digital, become property of Texas A&M Forest Service and will not be returned to participants.
+Submitted entries become property of Texas A&M Forest Service and will not be returned to participants.

 + Additional Information and Tips

 • Texas-based students from Kindergarten through 12th grade can participate.
-Independent school districts, homeschools, youth programs, scout groups, or other nonformal education or youth groups can also submit entries from school-aged children.
+Independent school districts, homeschools, youth programs/camps, scout groups, or other informal education or youth groups can also submit entries from school-aged children.

-• Information packets will be released in May.
-Entries may be submitted anytime after the release date and up to the closing date of October 27, 2023.
+• Entries may be submitted anytime up to the closing date of August 9, 2024.

 • Visit https://smokeybear.com/ and https://tfsweb.tamu.edu/PreventWildfire/ for wildfire prevention information including Smokey Bear’s story, common wildfire causes, and prevention tips to help the students create their poster.